arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 nmcli c add type gsm ifname cdc-wdm0 con-name wwan0 apn hologram connection.autoconnect yes
 ```

+***For information on managing interface configuration rules for the EG25 module, please see [this section](https://docs.arduino.cc/tutorials/portenta-mid-carrier/user-manual/#global-eg25-module).***

 If your SIM card requires a PIN, update the command as follows:

 ```bash